badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 - Bivariate analysis involves analyzing the relationship between two variables.
 We can use scatter plots to visualize the relationship between each pair of feature.

-### Q18- What is the Difference between Univariate, Bivariate, and Multivariate analysis
+### Q18- What is the Difference between Univariate, Bivariate, and Multivariate analysis?

 - **Univariate Analysis:**
     - Analysis of a single variable.